9876691/purton.tech/content/post/faster-rust-incremental-build.md

 This is great for being able to quickly on board new developers or to bring a new machine quickly up to speed but does sacrifice some performance.

-When doing full stack we development in rust I'd ideally like sub 1 second incremental build times.
+When doing full stack web development in rust I'd ideally like sub 1 second incremental build times.
 That makes me feel like I'm going fast.

 ## Using the deno project as a benchmark

-[Deno](https://deno.land/) is a runtime for Javascript and Typescriot written in rust.
+[Deno](https://deno.land/) is a runtime for Javascript and Typescript written in rust.
 It comes with a `.devcontainer` folder containing a Dockerfile which we will enhance for performance.

 ### Testing Mac OSX 2019 with rustc v1.56